 Obligations of the U.S. Government or obligations explicitly guaranteed by the U.S. Government are considered to have minimal credit risk.

-At June 30, 2013, the Bond Bank's investments in the State of New Hampshire's general obligation capital improvement bonds within the Non-State Guaranteed Fund Group were rated AA.
+At June 30, 2014, the Bond Bank is invested in the State of New Hampshire's general obligation capital improvement bonds within the Non-State Guaranteed Fund Group.